jacopotarantino/WordPress-Cross-Domain-Plugin/wordpress-cross-domain/README.txt

 == Description ==

 Are you trying to get information from your WordPress site but you have two different domains and keep getting the Access-Control-Allow-Origin error?
-This plugin adds the correct headers to allow you to access your site using AJAX from any other domain.
+This plugin adds the correct headers to allow you to access your WordPress site using AJAX from any other domain.

-Simply install the plugin and add a list of domains under Settings > General and click save.
+Simply install the plugin and add a list of domains under Settings > General then click save.
 WordPress will then start sending the correct headers to allow you to run cross-domain ajax with no problem.

 == Installation ==